KBhalodia/KBhalodia/README.md

 ## Hi there 👋
+🎓 Computer Science major at Rutgers University (Class of 2028) 💡 Passionate about software development, problem-solving, and building creative projects.
+🌱 Learning full-stack development with React, Java, and Python.
+⚡ Fun fact: I love blending art and technology — I’m pursuing a minor in Art!
 <!--
 **KBhalodia/KBhalodia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.